-- Flush the simulator's fluid and blood systems with isopropanol 60%-70%, and then leave to dry to remove any isopropanol residue from the system.
+- Flush the simulator's fluid and blood system with isopropanol 60%-70%, and then flush with air to remove any isopropanol residue from the system.
 Refer to Cleaning the Fluid System and Cleaning the Blood System. - Detach the Patient Simulator's legs from the torso and pack into their cases.